petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/defining-skus-as-option-values-using-a-collection-provider.md

 ---
 uuid: 36f5e761-fae3-4504-8cd1-ecd93524aa1f
 ---
-# Specifying a Category as a Collection Provider for SKUs as Options
+# Defining SKUs as Option Values using a Collection Provider

-You can specify one or more categories as a collection provider when defining options on a product.
-This allows you to define your own custom logic to link a group of SKUs as options to a product.
+You can specify one or more categories as a collection provider when configuring an option on a product.
+This allows you to define your own custom logic to link a group of SKUs as option values to a product.

 For instance, consider two products that don't have a direct relationship with each other.
 To add them as product options, you can create a category and link it to these two products and use that category as a collection provider on a new product.